iamthejahid/GreenShield-AI/README.md

 ### `lib/features/predict/data/deepseek/deep_seek_repo.dart`

 This file interfaces with the DeepSeek API to send messages regarding the predicted disease and receive detailed responses in Bengali.
-The `DeepSeekRepoImpl` class handles the API communication, including loading the API key and making requests to OpenAI's GPT model.
+The `DeepSeekRepoImpl` class handles the API communication, including loading the API key and making requests to OpenAI's/Deepseeks GPT model.

 ### `lib/features/predict/view/predict_state.dart`